 Bullying a Dragon: He ends up trying to take down Spawn after mistakenly/actually believing him to be responsible for the murder of his followers (it was actually Clown's work in the comics, while Spawn did kill them in the Animated Adaptation).
 Predictably, attacking a Humanoid Abomination who just wanted to be alone had bad results on his organisation...

 We Can Rebuild Him: How he became what he is now.
-Then used several times to bring him back to life.
+In the comic, this is also used several to bring him back to life after his various defeats.

-Averted in the animated adaptation, where Spawn kills him for real the first time he put him in pieces.
+Averted in the animated adaptation, where Spawn kills him for real the first time he puts him in pieces.

 The psychotic son of a doting senator, his father uses his influence to cover up the fact Billy is an implicitly pedophiliac serial killer, who uses his guise as an icecream truck driver to scope out and snatch up his victims.